kevpham123/kevpham123/README.md

 ## Hey Everyone 👋

 I'm Kevin Pham!
-* Data Science @ University of California, Berkeley
+* _previously: Data Science @ University of California, Berkeley_
+* _currently: Looking for a full time position or internship in Data Science_

+I'm currently learning more about linear algebra and machine learning.
+I'm diving deeper into these topics to satisfy my curiosity and improve my skillset.

 ## About Kevin:

 I'm a UC Berkeley Alumni living in Oakland, CA. During my spare time, I enjoy hanging out with friends and going out to eat.
+If you would like to reach out, contact me through my email at phamkevin654@gmail.com.

 <!--
 **kevpham123/kevpham123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.